Srijit Mukherji: 2017–2020

 Mukherji has made his directorial debut in Bollywood with the film Begum Jaan which is a remake of his earlier Bengali film Rajkahini.
 Vidya Balan plays the lead role of a brothel's madam during the partition of India in 1947.

 He had two releases in 2018, Uma and Ek Je Chhilo Raja.
-Both were box office superhits.
+Both featured Jisshu Sengupta and were box office superhits.
 The former went to 10 film festivals around the world and won 6 awards while the latter won 23 awards and went to 7 film festivals around the world including Palm Springs International Film Festival.

 In 2018, it was reported that Mukherji will be directing a Junglee Pictures produced yet to be titled web-series in Hindi, based on the novel of noted novelist and blogger Arnab Ray, The Mahabharata Murders.
 This will be his first foray into web-series direction.

 In 2019, he has three releases Shahjahan Regency, Vinci Da and Gumnaami, the last two being both critical and commercial successes along with being a festival favourite.
 Gumnaami won the Best Bengali Feature Film and Best Adapted Screenplay Awards at the 67th National Film Awards.
+The sequel of Baishe Srabon, named Dwitiyo Purush, released in January 2020, after which he had a long gap without releases due to the COVID-19 pandemic.

 He has also completed another web-series, Feluda Pherot, which is based on two Feluda stories written by Satyajit Ray, Chhinomostar Obhishaap and Darjeeling Jomjomat.